-after my experience of being involved with a psychopath, I had a conversation with an acquaintance about dating and trust.
+About a year after my experience of being involved with a psychopath, I had a conversation with an acquaintance about dating and trust.

 “Naturally, I ended the relationship immediately.”

-And then I thought about the first lie the psychopath told me.
-It was a lie of omission — he did not tell me he was married.
-That’s a very serious and significant lie and I should have dumped him right then and there, naturally.
+And then I thought about the first lie my psychopathic ex told me.
+It was a lie of omission, and a whopper: he failed to tell me he was married.
+That’s a serious and significant lie and I should have dumped him right then and there, naturally.
 But he was able to manipulate me out of my anger and better judgement with a barrage of even more lies.

 Because I had this conversation with a psychopath.

 No, I haven’t forgotten that psychopaths are unrepentant liars and yes, I see the irony.
 But there is a point to this, so please bear with me.

 Walking away from that relationship made sense, and it would make sense for anyone to do the same thing.
 But what was easy for him was impossible for me.
 I think it’s safe to say that none of us wanted to have a relationship with a liar.
 I also think it’s safe to say that all of us had a relationship with a liar anyway.
 How did it happen, and what can we do to avoid it in the future?

 The psychopath said he was able to end the relationship so easily because he’s not capable of attachment or love, so he didn’t have the emotions that “get in the way” of seeing the truth and acting on it.
 He never even gave her a chance to talk her way out of it — and he broke it off without even telling her why.
 No excuse or explanation would have made a bit of difference to him.
 He was confident in his perceptions, his boundaries, and his limits.